-Talk to a freshly graduated junior engineer or deck cadet and I bet the only thing you would hear about is of getting a decent break (or even on any damn shitty ship would also do).
+Talk to a freshly graduated junior engineer or deck cadet and I bet the only thing you would hear about is getting a decent break (or even on any damn shitty ship would also do).
 They want jobs badly, I mean really bad!
 And why would they not?
 There are many who have taken loans for their maritime training and even have mortgages to clear off.
-In fact, that is what every one of us would do once we pass out from the college.
+In fact, that is what every one of us would do once we pass out of college.
 Look for jobs!
 Right?

-Unfortunately, the “situation of crises” has become a breeding ground for job agents and fraud shipping companies to do profitable business.
+Unfortunately, the “situation of crises” has become a breeding ground for job agents and fraud shipping companies to do a profitable business.
 They are charging $2000-$3000 dollars in return for a break; not to mention, one cannot expect it to be in some hot-shot company.

 It’s a grim situation out there, where no one knows what to do and whom to blame.
 So, as the blaming-game continues, we try to pen down seven important points that we believe have been the real reason for the present dilemma.